vmware-tanzu/tanzu-dev-portal/content/practices/solution-prioritization/index.md

 1. Plot the solution sticky notes on the 2x2 (can go around in a circle, person by person, if desired) and discuss

    {{% callout %}}
-   Tip: Let everyone (PM, design, engineering) weigh-in on user value but only let engineering identify relative complexity
+   **Tip**: Let everyone (PM, design, engineering) weigh-in on user value but only let engineering identify relative complexity
    {{% /callout %}}

    Use this opportunity to extract any immovable requirements from product - especially if they're business driven